William T. Rowe: Education and career

-William Rowe grew up in Brooklyn, New York, where his father was president of a small local savings bank.
+William T. Rowe grew up in Brooklyn, New York, where his father was president of a small local savings bank.
 He attended Wesleyan University in Connecticut, where he majored in English, taking his A.B. in 1967.
-He later confessed however, that although he learned a great deal he didn't do the assigned reading.
-Out of college, he was drafted and entered Officer Candidate School.
-He was a U.S. Naval Officer, 1968–71.
-He first served in Newport, Rhode Island, as a communications officer, and was then assigned to a riverboat squadron in Vietnam, but the squadron was lost before he could join it.
+He later confessed that although he learned a great deal, he didn't do the assigned reading.
+After graduating college, he was drafted and entered Officer Candidate School.
+He served as a U.S. Naval Officer between 1968–71.
+He first served in Newport, Rhode Island as a communications officer and was then assigned to a riverboat squadron in Vietnam.
+However, the squadron was lost before he could join it.

 He was reassigned to Subic Bay, the major United States base in the Philippines.
-Riding in a military bus, all along the side of the road he saw farmers plowing fields with water buffalo: " I could have been on Mars.
+Riding in a military bus, all along the side of the road he saw farmers plowing fields with water buffalo.
+"I could have been on Mars.
 I had no idea people still did that," he recalled.
 He spent the rest of his tour in the base library reading about Asia.
 When he returned home, he took a job as a construction worker, but quit to attend a summer school class in Chinese language at Columbia University.
 The language instructor insisted that he join the university's graduate program, where he studied with C. Martin Wilbur.
 He finished his degree in 1980, and taught briefly at University of North Carolina, Charlotte.
-In 1982, he joined Johns Hopkins University, where he was the only China scholar in the history department for most of his career.
+In 1982, he joined Johns Hopkins University, where he was the only scholar on China in the history department for most of his career.